yuor546/repo/README.md

 export BOT_SIBLINGS="Vivi,Vex"

 # You can also place these variables in a `.env` file and `source .env`
 # before launching the bot.
-A sample `.env.example` is included.
+The sample `.env.example` lists common
+# options except the Discord tokens, which you should export separately.

 # Run the bot
 python -m bot.bot